wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 27 Yea , these are mighty evil things , and they are called torpedoes , which may be said to signify sleeping devils ; which come , as a thief in the night , to destroy the servants of the king ; and were contrived by that arch fiend , whose name was Fulton.

-28 Now these wonderful torpedoes were made partly of brass and partly of iron , and were cunningly contrived with curious works , like unto a clock ; a»d as it were a large ball
+28 Now these wonderful torpedoes were made partly of brass and partly of iron , and were cunningly contrived with curious works , like unto a clock ; and as it were a large ball.

 29 And , after they were prepared , and a great quantity of the black dust put therein , they were let down into the water , nigh unto the strong ships , with intent to destroy them ;

 30 And it was so , that when they struck against the bottom of the ship , the black dust in the torpedo would catch fire , and burst forth with tremendous roar , casting the vessel out of the waters and bursting her in twain.

-31 New these torpedoes were brought into practice during the war , although the war ceased before they did that destruction to the enemies of Columbia , for which they were intended.
+31 Now these torpedoes were brought into practice during the war , although the war ceased before they did that destruction to the enemies of Columbia , for which they were intended.

-32 However , a certain man of courage and enterpriize , whose name was Mix , prepared one of the torpedoes , and put it into the waters of the deep , at a place called Lyn-Haven Bay , at the mouth of the great bay of Chesapeake , nigh unto the town of Norfolk , in the state of Virginia ;
+32 However , a certain man of courage and enterprize , whose name was Mix , prepared one of the torpedoes , and put it into the waters of the deep , at a place called Lyn-Haven Bay , at the mouth of the great bay of Chesapeake , nigh unto the town of Norfolk , in the state of Virginia ;

-33 And it moved towards a strong ship of Britain , called the Pkantagenet , after one of the former princes of England ; but an accident happened a little before it reached the vessel , and burst it asunder in the waters with a tremendous noise ;
+33 And it moved towards a strong ship of Britain , called the Plantagenet , after one of the former princes of England ; but an accident happened a little before it reached the vessel , and burst it asunder in the waters with a tremendous noise ;

 34 And spouted the water up into the air , as doth the mighty whale , and the sound thereof was , as it were the voice of thunder ;

-35 And the servants of -the king were frightened horribly by the means thereof ; after which they trembled at the name torpedo !--and were obliged to guard their vessels in the night , and put a double watch upon them ;
+35 And the servants of the king were frightened horribly by the means thereof ; after which they trembled at the name torpedo !--and were obliged to guard their vessels in the night , and put a double watch upon them ;

 36 Moreover , they condemned this mode of warfare , saying : Verily , this is a foul fashion of fighting ; inasmuch as by your cunning ye Yankees take the advantage of us ; and the thing is new unto us.

-37 But they had wilfully forgotten , that in the life time of Fulton , they had offered him forty thousand pieces of gold , if he would bring these torpedoes into practice in their own country , that they might use them against the Gauls , with whom they warred coutinually for more than twenty years : Howbeit they proved faithless to Fulton , and so he did it not for them.
+37 But they had wilfully forgotten , that in the life time of Fulton , they had offered him forty thousand pieces of gold , if he would bring these torpedoes into practice in their own country , that they might use them against the Gauls ,* with whom they warred continually for more than twenty years : Howbeit they proved faithless to Fulton , and so he did it not for them.

+* This was about the time of the Boulogne flotilla.

 38 Moreover , it came to pass , that a certain man , a pilot , even Joshua , sir-named Penny , became a victim of their spite , because he attempted to go against them with the torpedoes to drive them out of the waters of Columbia.

 39 Now Joshua lived at a place called East Hampton , being at the east end of Long Island , near Gardner's Island , opposite New London.

-40 And the men of Britain came to his house in the night , and stole him away , even out of his bed , and carried him on board a vessel of the king ; called the Ramilies" , from whence he was conveyed to Halifax , in the province of Nova Scotia.
+40 And the men of Britain came to his house in the night , and stole him away , even out of his bed , and carried him on board a vessel of the king ; called the Ramilies , from whence he was conveyed to Halifax , in the province of Nova Scotia.

-41 Now while Joshua remained in the dungeons of the king he was treated with the inhospitality of barbarians ; moreover , they strove to lead him astray : but he proved faithful to his God and to his country ; for he had known the wickedness of Britain in times past.
+41 Now while Joshua remained in the dungeons of the king he was treated with the inhospitality of barbarians ; moreover , they strove to lead him astray : but he proved faithful to his God and to his country ; for he had known the wickedness of Britain in times past.*

+* Joshua Penny had been , previous to the war , impressed in the British service , and kept in it a number of years.

 43 However , they kept him in bondage many months , after which they suffered him to go to his own country.